 - The Actual Presentations (pdf) used on the Functional Fitness MOT Training Days

-- A handout that can be personalised (first and last page) with local opportunities and programmes in your area (please leave the logos of the three organisations on it)
+- A handout that can be personalised (first and last page) with local opportunities and programmes in your area (please leave the logos of the two organisations on it)

-- A set of protocols for the tests that can be used
+- A set of protocols to outline the assessments that are be used

 - A set of circuit cards to set up your awareness raising event